openscm/scmdata/docs/source/data.rst

 * :attr:`values <scmdata.run.ScmRun.values>` returns all of the timeseries as a single :obj:`numpy.ndarray` without any metadata or indication of the time axis.
 * :attr:`meta <scmdata.run.ScmRun.meta>` returns all of the timeseries' metadata as a single :obj:`pandas.DataFrame`.
 This allows users to quickly have an overview of the timeseries held by :class:`scmdata.ScmRun` without having to also view the data itself.
-* :attr:`metadata <scmdata.run.ScmRun.metadata` stores run-specific metadata, metadata which isn't tied to any timeseries specifically.
+* :attr:`metadata <scmdata.run.ScmRun.metadata` stores run-specific metadata, i.e. metadata which isn't tied to any timeseries specifically.
 * :meth:`timeseries() <scmdata.run.ScmRun.timeseries>` combines :attr:`values <scmdata.run.ScmRun.values>` and :attr:`meta <scmdata.run.ScmRun.meta>` to form a :obj:`pandas.DataFrame` whose index is equal to :attr:`scmdata.ScmRun.meta <scmdata.run.ScmRun.meta>` and whose values are equal to :attr:`scmdata.ScmRun.values <scmdata.run.ScmRun.values>`.
 The columns of the output of :meth:`timeseries() <scmdata.run.ScmRun.timeseries>` are the time axis of the data.